StegVerse-Labs/StegID/SECURITY.md

 - Rotate to a new keypair
 - Mark the old key as expired or revoked in the keyring
 - Require a recovery drill / guardian review for high-tier actions

-## Vulnerability reporting
-If you find a security issue, open a GitHub Issue titled:
-- `SECURITY: <short description>` and include:
-- impact, reproduction steps, and suggested mitigation Do not publish exploit details until a fix is available.

 ## Safe defaults
 - Ed25519-only signatures